Aides scramble to close credibility gaps amid Trump's contradictions | The Japan Times

 “It’s always a hard job, but there’s no question in my mind the president has made it harder for his immediate staff, which is there to support him,” said Ari Fleischer, press secretary to Republican President George W. Bush.

 Trump himself has raised doubts about the credibility of what his representatives say.
-He tweeted last week that since he’s a very active president, it’s not always possible for his surrogates to speak with perfect accuracy.
-He also suggested “maybe the best thing to do would be to cancel all future ‘press briefings’ and hand out written responses for the sake of accuracy???”
+He tweeted last week that since he is a very active president, it is not always possible for his surrogates to speak with perfect accuracy.
+He also suggested that “maybe the best thing to do would be to cancel all future ‘press briefings’ and hand out written responses for the sake of accuracy???”

-White House Press Secretary Sean Spicer got off to a rocky start with beat reporters on the second day of the administration when he delivered a tirade about reporting on the Inauguration Day crowds.
-Trump had already blasted the media over its reports — accurate — about the numbers.
+White House press secretary Sean Spicer got off to a rocky start with beat reporters on the second day of the administration when he delivered a tirade about reporting on the Inauguration Day crowds.
+Trump had already blasted the media over its reports — which were accurate — about the numbers.

-Kellyanne Conway, counselor to the president, has also tangled with the media over the believability of her statements, saying earlier this year in a television appearance that Flynn had Trump’s full confidence, hours before Trump fired him.
+Kellyanne Conway, counselor to the president, has also tangled with the media over the believability of her statements, saying earlier this year in a television appearance that Flynn had Trump’s full confidence.
+Hours later, Trump fired him.
 She also referred to a “Bowling Green Massacre” that never occurred.

-And Vice President Mike Pence insisted Flynn had not discussed Obama-era Russian sanctions with the Russian ambassador to the U.S., Sergey Kislyak.
+And Vice President Mike Pence insisted that Flynn had not discussed Obama-era Russian sanctions with the Russian ambassador to the U.S., Sergey Kislyak.
 That was untrue, something the White House blamed on Flynn when Trump fired him a month later.

-Asked Tuesday if he is concerned about White House credibility being undermined, Spicer said “no one would ever want that.”
+Asked Tuesday if he is concerned about White House credibility being undermined, Spicer said, “No one would ever want that.”

 But the loose accounting of facts has raised alarms among both Republicans and Democrats.
 They note that the administration has yet to face a national or international crisis comparable to the Sept.
 11, 2001, attacks, Hurricane Katrina or the Sandy Hook school shootings.